ethereum/consensus-specs/specs/core/0_beacon-chain.md

 }
 ```

-A `ProposalSignedData` has the following fields:
+A `ProposalSignedData` object has the following fields:

 ```python
 {